AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 #### Download result data structure

-By default, results will download into the `data` directory in your local copy of the `OpenScPCA-analysis` repository, but this can be customized with the `--data-dir` option.
+Results will download into the `data` directory in your local copy of the `OpenScPCA-analysis` repository.
 Result downloads will generally follow this structure:

 ```sh